Onboarding to openwrt-tests¶

 9. WireGuard in Ansible (fcefyn_testbed_utils)¶

-Role in fcefyn_testbed_utils to bring up the lab host tunnel toward the global-coordinator.
+Role in fcefyn_testbed_utils to bring up the lab host tunnel toward the SSH gateway VM (global-coordinator hostname).
 It does not replace key exchange with the upstream maintainer: it only automates install, wg0.conf, and systemd on Debian/Ubuntu.

 | Item | Location |